teeolendo/lens-id/schemas/lensfollowers.md

   "lensid": xxxx
 ```

-# lensfollowers
+# followers

-lens-followers represents the no of followers a lens profile has
+followers represents the no of followers a lens profile has

 ```
   "lensfollowers": 40